More Than 30 Years of Experience in Domestic Violence Cases

 Get The Strategic Defense You Need

 Contact me, Anthony N. Palumbo, to get skilled assistance from an experienced criminal defense lawyer who will fight aggressively to defend you against domestic violence accusations.
-Call toll-free at 866-664-8118 to schedule a free initial consultation in our Cranford, South Orange or Elizabeth, New Jersey, law offices.
+Call at 908-643-6801 to schedule a free initial consultation in our Cranford, South Orange or Elizabeth, New Jersey, law offices.